 top of page

-How To Do A Perfect Front & Side Lunge
+How To Do A Front & Side Lunge - The Right Way

 Lunges are one of the best exercises for the legs, but unfortunately most people struggle with this exercise or have pain when completing this movement.
 I'm going to teach you several quick and simple tips to drastically improve and perfect your lunges.
 I highly recommend using a mirror or even your camera on your phone whenever possible for better results and external feedback to improve and master your lunges.